mdgriffith/mechanical-elephant-hakyll/thoughts/2015-04-20-becoming-productive-in-haskell.markdown

 # Infix Symbols and Noise
-I also wanted to mention something about the infix symbols that are common in Haskell code too (\$,<\$>,<-,->,etc.), as they can create a sort of symbol induced despair/anger in newcomers.
+I also wanted to mention something about the infix functions that are common in Haskell code too.
+Infix functions/operators are functions that go _between_ two arguments instead of _before_.
+The classic example is __+__ for addition.

+In Haskell, we have a few infix symbols that are used regularly: \$, <\$>, <-, ->, etc. and they can create a sort of symbol induced despair/anger in newcomers.

 Don't despair!
 I know they reek of deceptive cleverness, but there are only a limited number of common ones.
 Once you know them you'll see they're useful and simple.
 I think there are maybe 5 infix symbols that I use on a regular basis.